Caroline Marks: 2020 Summer Olympics

-Marks was the youngest surfer to qualify to compete at the 2020 Summer Olympics postponed to July and August 2021 due to the COVID-19 pandemic and held in Tokyo, Japan.
+Marks was the youngest surfer to qualify for the 2020 Summer Olympics postponed to July and August 2021 due to the COVID-19 pandemic.

 In round one of shortboard competition, Marks scored a total of 13.40 points, won her heat, and advanced directly to round three of competition.
 In the third round of competition, a head-to head elimination round where two surfers competed in each heat and only the highest scoring surfer advanced to the quarterfinals, Marks won her heat against Mahina Maeda with a score of 15.33 and advanced to the quarterfinals of competition.
 Her score of 15.33 was the highest score of all the competitors, male or female, in the third round of competition for all surfing events at the 2020 Olympics.

-In the quarterfinals, Marks won her head-to-head heat against Brisa Hennessy with a score of 12.50 points and qualified for the semifinals.
-Marks did not advance to the final heat in her semifinal match against Bianca Buitendag, instead she advanced to the heat determining the winner of the bronze medal.
-In her final match against Amuro Tsuzuki, Tsuzuki won the bronze medal and Marks ended competition ranked fourth overall.
+In the quarterfinals, Marks won her head-to-head heat against Brisa Hennessy with a score of 12.50 points and qualified for the semi-finals.
+Marks did not advance to the final heat after her semi-final match against Bianca Buitendag, and instead advanced to the heat determining the winner of the bronze medal.
+In her final match against Amuro Tsuzuki, Tsuzuki won the bronze medal and Marks ended the competition ranked fourth overall.